Skip to content

 How can I check to see if my toilet is leaking?

-One method we recommend is to place some food coloring into the back tank of your toilet and walk away.
-Check back later to see if the toilet bowl now contains colored water without having flushed it.
-If the toilet bowl water is colored, you have a leak and should make plans to have it fixed.
+One method we recommend is to place some food coloring into the back tank of your toilet and do not flush.
+Allow 12-24 hours for this process to work.
+If after the 24 hours the toilet bowl now contains colored water without having flushed it, you have a leak and should make plans to have it fixed.
+If you cannot get it fixed quickly, your best option would be to turn off the water supply to the toilet.

 I filled my swimming pool, can I get a credit for the water that I used?